fernandezfran/bmxfc/README.md

 ## Content

-The `datasets` folder contains the experimental data and the simulation of the map, and the `predictions` folder contains the predictions obtained with the `pipeline`.
+The `datasets` folder contains the data of experimental characterizations, of the simulation of the map, and for the validation of the model.
+The `predictions` folder contains the predictions obtained with the different `pipelines` that were run in the following order:
+1. `pipeline_metrics.ipynb`
+2. `pipeline_predictions.ipynb`
+3. `pipeline_validation.ipynb`

 ## Code Repository